 Looking for the best paints for your miniatures?
 So was I and I almost bit off more than I could chew.
 I’ve done this type of post a few times before.
 When looking for the best Brushes for miniatures.
 And again when looking for the best Airbrushes for Miniatures.
-But the response to the numerous polls created for this “best paints” guide was more than overwhelming.
+When looking for the best paints for miniatures, Reddit was a good source but the opinions were quite uneven across the board.
+So I’ve been running polls in Facebook Groups.
+The response to the numerous polls created for this “best paints” guide was more than overwhelming.

-This is part of my series of top 10 tools for miniature painting.
-I plan to do one of these for all the essential mini painting tools.
+This is part of our series of top 10 tools for miniature painting.
+We plan to do one of these articles for all the essential mini painting tools.
 Due to the overwhelming responses on paint brands, I’ve upped the usual Top-10 list here to Top-15.

 The Best Paints for Miniatures & Wargames Models – Selecting the Best Paints

 Do you want an army done quick?
 Do you want to paint with quick drying time or slow drying time? do you want dense pigment for coverage in fewer layers or weaker pigment for layering and glazing?
 Do you want to improve the weathering effects on your mini’s?
-Do you just want the cheapest paint that will do the job?
+Do you just want cheap paints for miniatures that will do the job?
 All of these considerations and more will make up the best paints specifically for you.
 Please be considerate that the product in the Number 1 spot is not better than the product in the number 15 spot.
 The order is purely based on popularity.

-So, If all you want to know is ‘which of the below brands is the single best for all miniature painting’.
+So, If all you want to know is ‘which of the below brands is the single best paints for miniatures figures’.
 I’m sorry to say; there isn’t one.
 Every brand on this list is worth your consideration.

 I had this echoed to me on a recent miniature painting course I was on.
 It’s not just the paint brands but some of the individual paints within those brands that have particular strengths and weaknesses.